home-assistant/developers.home-assistant/docs/review-process.md

 7. **Update dependency in a standalone PR.**
    When you need to bump a dependency, try to do so in a standalone PR.
-Only compatilibity code adjustments or small related bug fixes should be included in the PR.
+Only compatibility code adjustments or small related bug fixes should be included in the PR.
 If you have new features that depend on the updated dependency, these can be added in a follow-up.
 This will also make CI iterations run a lot faster when reviewing the new features or larger bug fixes, as it restricts the tests to a single integration.